eeessshhh/tcga-cancer-type-classifier/README.md

 - 14 patients (2.9% of 487) were excluded because their mutation profiles fell entirely outside the selected gene set.
 This is expected and explainable: these patients had very few mutations, none overlapping the top-100 gene lists for any cancer type.
 - Feature selection used a per-cancer-type partitioned ranking rather than global mutation frequency.
 Global selection biases toward high tumour mutational burden (TMB) cancer types like COAD, underrepresenting low-TMB types like KIRC and PRAD.
-- Model trained locally due to SageMaker instance quota limitations on a new AWS account.
+- Model trained locally due to SageMaker instance service quota limitations on a new AWS account.
 Saved in SageMaker-compatible `.tar.gz` format for portability.

 ---